 The new flight paths involve six of the eight runway surfaces and is to be used in conjunction with the existing paths.
+These new flight paths were introduced to meet the increasing demand for international flights by the rise in international tourists.
 According to the Ministry of Land, Infrastructure, Transport and Tourism (MLIT), this change will allow for an increase of 39,000 international flights annually.
+Figure 2 displays the existing and new flight paths of Haneda Airport.